draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 As the group information comes from Azure AD, we must use external groups and assign them aliases pointing to the roles in Azure AD.
 This must be done for any App Role we want to assign permissions to.
 In this case, these are the 'VaultUser' and 'VaultAdmin' roles.

 To create the external groups, we'll use the [`vault_identity_group`](https://www.terraform.io/docs/providers/vault/r/identity_group.html) resource.
 The groups will be named 'user' and 'admin'.
+Add the below config to the main.tf file.

 {{< highlight hcl "hl_lines=5 11" >}}
 # main.tf